awslabs/pgbouncer-fast-switchover/README.md

 Your routing function has access to the full power of the python language and the myriad of available Python modules.
 You can use the regular expression module ([re](https://docs.python.org/2/library/re.html)) to match words and patterns in the query string, or use the SQL parser module ([sqlparse](https://pypi.python.org/pypi/sqlparse)) to support more sophisticated/robust query parsing.
 You may also want to use the AWS SDK module ([boto](https://aws.amazon.com/sdk-for-python/)) to read your routing table configurations from Amazon DynamoDB.

-The Python routing function is dynamically loaded by pgbouncer-rr, from the file you specify in the configuration:
+The Python routing function is dynamically loaded by pgbouncer-fast-switchover, from the file you specify in the configuration:
-`routing_rules_py_module_file = /etc/pgbouncer-rr/routing_rules.py`
+`routing_rules_py_module_file = /etc/pgbouncer-fast-switchover/routing_rules.py`

 The file should contain the following Python function:
 `def routing_rules(username, query, in_transaction):`